 Sgt.
 Henry Meakin.
 Rheinberg War Cemetery.
 Coll.
 Grave 1.F.
 8-15.
 Son of William Henry and Margaret Beatrice Meakin, of Sutton in Ashfield, Nottinghamshire, England.

-Below: very touching photograph showing Julia, the mother of Bernie L’Hirondelle, visiting her son and crew graves at Rheinberg War Cemetery - 1970's. (courtesy Gwen L’Hirondelle)
+Above: very touching photograph showing Julia, the mother of Bernie L’Hirondelle, visiting her son and crew graves at Rheinberg War Cemetery - 1970's. (courtesy Gwen L’Hirondelle)

 Gwen wrote: 'I can find no record of a Hugh Denorean, but I did find out something about Neville Malet-Veale.
-He served as a rear gunner and returned as a Warrant Officer in the summer of 1944 to an RCAF base in Dafoe, Saskatechewan (BCATP No. 5 Bombing and Gunnery School).
+He served as a rear gunner and returned as a Warrant Officer (WO) in the summer of 1944 to an RCAF base in Dafoe, Saskatechewan (BCATP No. 5 Bombing and Gunnery School).
 Understood to have survived the war, and may still be alive.'

 Feb 2022 - Aircrew Remembered was contacted by Les Malet-Veale the son of Neville Malet-Veale who informs us that Neville was a rear gunner and his brother Wescott was the radio operator on the same aircraft.
 They both survived the war and eventually resided in British Columbia.